Canon 100D vs Olympus PEN-F

-The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in March 2013 and January 2016.
 The 100D is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (100D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (100D) and a Four Thirds (PEN-F) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (15 percent) than the Canon 100D.
 However, the PEN-F is markedly heavier (5 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (PEN-F).
 Mirrorless cameras, such as the PEN-F, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.